daz4126/Nanny-State/README.md

    ```javascript
    import { Nanny, html } from 'nanny-state'
    ````
-2. Decide on the structure of your data and create a state object (app settings are also properties of state but are capitalized):
+2. Decide on the structure of your data and create a state object (settings are also properties of the `State` object but are always written in PascalCase):
    ````javascript
    const State = {
       name: "World",